Suphanat Mueanta

-Suphanat Mueanta (ศุภณัฏฐ์ เหมือนตา, /th/; born 2 August 2002) is a Thai professional footballer who plays mainly as a right winger for Buriram United, and the Thailand national team.
+Suphanat Mueanta (ศุภณัฏฐ์ เหมือนตา, /th/; born 2 August 2002) is a Thai professional footballer who plays mainly as a right winger for club RB Omiya Ardija and the Thailand national team.

 Suphanat currently holds the record of being the youngest player to play in the Thai League 1 and also the youngest goalscorer in the history of the league at 15 years old.
 He also notably holds the AFC record of being the youngest goalscorer in the history of the AFC Champions League at 16.
 At international level, he also become the youngest cap for the Thailand national team at 16 during a match against Vietnam.